vishal767/exposure-ble/README.md

 }
 ```

-The completion handler for this call receives a summary of the search results, which the app ignores.
-It calls its own method to get complete information on all of the matching interactions, as shown in the next section.

 ## Interpret Results

 The app fetches the results from the session using a throttling technique similar to the one described in the Submit Diagnosis Keys to the Framework section above.
 Each time through the loop, it retrieves a specified number of exposures.